Doing Work Beyond the Game

 Many people will disagree with me on this one, but I expect it's served me well.

 Yes, playtester feedback is great, and playing other games and prototypes is instructive.
 But, beyond that, I don't interact with anyone.
 I don't participate in communities, contests, or conventions.
 (I do participate in the Radlands community, but it doesn't help me in any way.)
 I don't think these things are necessary, unless you're planning a Kickstarter slog, which you shouldn't be.
-Board game success could certainly come from knowing the right people, building a network, marketing, or seizing opportunities, but mine came from endless hours of playtesting, introspection, and detailed work, which led to a very good game.
+Board game success could certainly come from knowing the right people, building a network, marketing, or seizing opportunities.
+However, mine came from endless hours of playtesting, introspection, and detailed work, which led to a very good game.
 Then, I just emailed a publisher, and they published my game.

 If you're learning from others, you're not ahead of them, and therefore you're not that great.